Assessing the protective skills of mothers, partners and adult carers

 Our tailor-made training sessions help participants gain the skills to assess a carer's strengths and weaknesses in relation to future protection.
-We develop understanding of the often difficult context for non-abusing parents/carers and the effect of denial, both in offenders and carers.
+We develop understanding of the often difficult context for non-abusing parents/carers and the effect of denial, both in people who have sexually abused a child and carers.
 And we help participants consider their own beliefs and responses when assessing non-abusing parents.

 Skilled facilitators use engaging and interactive materials, including case examples, and discuss: